-In this step, we calculate the mutual information between the individual positions in the AIMS matrix.
-The y-axis provides the "given" amino acid, and the x-axis provides the amount of information we gain at every other position
+In this step, we calculate the mutual information between the individual posiitons in the AIMS matrix.
+The y-axis

 This figure is saved as "MI.pdf/png".
-The raw information matrices are saved as "MI_mat1.dat" amd "MI_mat2.dat", and should be symmetric matrices with shape # AIMS positions x # AIMS positions.
+The raw information matrices are saved as "MI_mat1.dat" and "MI_mat2.dat", and should be symmetric matrices with shape # AIMS positions x # AIMS positions.